cgzones/munin/doc/example/tips/multimaster.rst

 Of course, all hosts must have access to the shared nfs directory.

-Exemples will consider the shared folder /nfs/munin.
+Examples will consider the shared folder /nfs/munin.

 Running munin-update
 ====================